mediaopt/paypal-commercetools-connector/docs/PayPal.md

 Update an order.

-The order id will be read from the payment object.

-This endpoint is needed in the express checkout flow if the amount planned changes.
+This endpoint is dedicated for the express checkout flow amount planned changes.

+The order id will be read from the payment object and the path will be calculated based on cart and payment objects.

+#### Connector workflow
+1. The connector is triggered
+2. The connector creates request to PayPal update order endpoint, which includes
+    - orderId - retrieved from the payment object
+    - path - constructed from commercetools payment and cart objects, includes updating the amount and items.
+3. The connector updates the commercetools payment object.

 ***Endpoint:***